Carbon Neutral Islands

 Whilst the overarching theme of the project is climate resilience, the project aims to improve quality of life, create employment, and improve the sustainability of the community whilst delivering community lead climate action.
 All Scottish islands will benefit from the project through the sharing of good practices coming from the implementation of the project.
 The six islands will act as catalysts for net zero action across Scotland making them light house communities.

 Carbon Neutral Raasay

-In this first phase of activities, wide ranging baseline carbon audits were carried which identified key carbon sources and sinks with the aim of stimulating discussion and engagement with the local community.
-These discussions have helped to identify and shape the key community priorities to lower emissions and improve resilience on Raasay.
+In the first phase of activities, wide-ranging baseline carbon audits were carried which identified key carbon sources and sinks with the aim of stimulating discussion and engagement with the local community.
+These discussions helped to identify and shape the key community priorities to lower emissions and improve resilience on Raasay.

-The community priorities feed into the Community Climate Action Plan which combines the findings of the audits with the prioritised projects by the community.
+The community priorities fed into the Community Climate Action Plan which combines the findings of the audits with the prioritised projects by the community.
 This action plan is a living document providing climate solutions owned by the community.
-Rosie and Tom along with the community will be working this year to bring the projects within together.
+Rosie and Tom, along with the community, will be working this year to bring the projects within it together.

-Rosie & Tom act as the link between the community, the Scottish Government and Community Energy Scotland who are they key delivery partners.
+Rosie and Tom act as the link between the community, the Scottish Government and Community Energy Scotland who are the key delivery partners.

 Keep up to date with the Raasay Carbon Neutral Islands project on Facebook

 Rosie and Tom are the two development officers working on this project.